edespino/cloudberry-site/docs/tutorial/create-and-prepare-database.md

 In the following operations, you will be guided to create a new database using the `createdb` utility, to create a schema, and to set search path for schemas.
 You will also learn how to create a user and grant privileges to the user.

-Before moving on to the operations, make sure that you have completed the previous tutorial [Lesson 1: Create Users and Roles](./101-1-create-users-and-roles).
+Before moving on to the operations, make sure that you have completed the previous tutorial `Lesson 1: Create Users and Roles`.
 You will connect to the tutorial database as the user `lily` with password set up in the previous tutorial.

 ### Create database

 1. Log into Apache Cloudberry in Docker.
 Before creating the `tutorial` database, make sure that this database does not exist.

     ```shell
-    [gpadmin@mdw ~]$ dropdb tutorial
+    [gpadmin@cdw ~]$ dropdb tutorial
     ```

     Output: